Montelukast side effects: what patients need to know

 MHRA warnings:

-In 2019 and again in 2020, the MHRA issued Drug Safety Updates emphasising that prescribers should inform patients and carers about the risk of neuropsychiatric reactions.
+The MHRA issued Drug Safety Updates in 2019 and again in 2020.
+They told prescribers to warn patients and carers about the risk of these reactions.

-The warning states that these effects can occur from the first dose and may resolve after stopping the medicine.
+The warning says these effects can start from the very first dose.
+They may also clear up after you stop the medicine.

 How common are these effects?